LearnersGuild/learning-os/game/terrain-architecture.md

 ## Quality Rubric(s)

-A Quality Stat, and Quality Description associated with a certain challenge that determine how a player's work for that particular challenge is evaluated.
+A Quality Rubric is a Quality Stat, and a Quality Description associated with a certain challenge that determine how a player's work for that particular challenge is evaluated.

 For the above challenge, the quality rubrics might look like:

-Completeness: % of objectives that were accomplished Code Readability: proper indentation
+* Completeness: % of objectives that were accomplished
+* Code Readability: proper indentation

 ## Time (optional)